 Another factor to be considered in looking at a construction accident claim is whether or not there may be some basis for a product liability claim.
 For instance, if the worker was injured as a result of a defective hand tool then that may be the basis for a product liability claim against the manufacturer of the tool.

 Finally, these cases must be looked at from a premises liability point of view.
 If the client is a deliveryman who is injured on the premises of a third party due to some defective condition then the owner/manager of those premises may be liable

-I have extensive experience in construction site accident injuries of all types in the Fairfax, Virginia area.
-If you have a question about a construction site accident, please contact us for assistance and advice.
+If you have a question for a construction accident lawyer contact us for assistance and advice.